A little about me:

-High school was rough but I managed to gain acceptance to Colorado University.
+High school was okay - well, it was high school - and I managed to gain acceptance to Colorado University.
 I thrived in school and graduated with a degree in Psychology, but like many others, also graduated with a boatload of student debt which manages to follow me around to this day.
 I later added to the debt with a masters degree in Business Management - not the best decision, I know.

 After going through a variety of office and office management positions, I found what I considered to be my dream job as a business analyst at Deutsche Bank in Manhattan, the financial center of the world.

 Coming from Colorado Springs, Colorado, Manhattan was both exhilarating and confounding.
 I was making enough money that I was able to put thoughts of my youthful struggles to the side.
 But something was missing, something was gnawing at me from within.
 My job had become mechanical for me.
 I was going through the motions.
 I was desperately unhappy at the bank.